 Montville is a medium-sized town located in the state of Connecticut.
 With a population of 19,149 people and four constituent neighborhoods, Montville is the 57th largest community in Connecticut.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Montville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Montville is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Montville who work in office and administrative support (11.06%), sales jobs (10.99%), and management occupations (8.76%).

-The education level of Montville citizens is a little higher than the average for US cities and towns: 21.26% of adults in Montville have at least a bachelor's degree.
+The citizens of Montville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.26% of adults in Montville having a bachelor's degree or advanced degree.

 The per capita income in Montville in 2010 was $32,796, which is low income relative to Connecticut, and upper middle income relative to the rest of the US.
 This equates to an annual income of $131,184 for a family of four.
 However, Montville contains both very wealthy and poor people as well.

 Montville is a very ethnically-diverse town.
 The people who call Montville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montville residents report their race to be White, followed by Asian.
 Important ancestries of people in Montville include Italian, Irish, Polish, German, and English.

 The most common language spoken in Montville is English.
 Other important languages spoken here include Polish and Spanish.